BLAINE PALMER

 I never got over the thrill of that day.

-first crack at the so-he’s-definitely-weird-but-is-he-evil-or-sympathetic? kind of character I’ve often played since.
+I fell further in love with performing in high school.
+In The Bad Seed, Leroy the janitor was my first crack at the so-he’s-definitely-weird-but-is-he-evil-or-sympathetic? kind of character I’ve often played since.
 And one night I drove with a schoolmate from our suburban Arlington Heights into Old Town Chicago to see something called Second City.
 At intermission, she turned to me and said, “You’d like to get up there and do that, wouldn’t you?”

 She was right.
 My improv work started a few years later in San Francisco and never stopped.
 I worked there with such brilliant comics as Robin Williams, Debi Durst, Amy Hill, Alex Herschlag and the late great Jim Cranna; after I became a father, I entertained the kids on rainy days with theater games.